 Ares and Aphrodite Had Four Children Together

-Ares and Aphrodite, goddess of love, were open lovers, even though she was married to Hephaestus.
+Ares and Aphrodite, the goddess of love, were open lovers, even though she was married to Hephaestus.
 She had several children by Ares: the sons Phobos and Deimos, and a daughter, Harmonia, a name which suggests harmony between great passions, love and war, and Eros, the god of love.
-Eros has two origins in mythology, one as a son of Ares and Aphrodite, and as a primal, generative force with us from the beginning of time.
-These two lovers shared what was the most committed affair between any of the Olympians.
+Eros has two origins in mythology, one as a son of Ares and Aphrodite and as a primal, generative force with us from the beginning of time.
+These two lovers shared what the most committed affair between any of the Olympians was.

 Ares Was Idealized by the Romans